MuqarrabG/Whatsapp-Mockup/Documentation/deployment.md

 # Notes
 When we were running this application on our LAN networks, we were all able to get it to work perectly.
-However while it has been hosted on the Render web service we have not been able to get it to save mesages between reloads of the page.
+However, for a while, when it was hosted on Render we could not get it to save mesages between reloads of the page.
+We were able to fix this bug but I wrote these notes in case we could not fix it:
+"
 To see this feature working:
     - run 3 teminals on your lan network
     - run 'cd app' on all of them